 As a web designer, you should already know about the strong competition out there.
 There is a big number of web designers and developers providing the same kind of services that you do – not necessarily with the same quality – and, sometimes, for an insanely small fee.
-And you might have come with an idea that you need to distinguish yourself by building and growing your personal brand.
+And you might have come up with an idea that you need to distinguish yourself by building and growing your personal brand.

 Presenting yourself unique and professional to potential clients will help them understand that you are the best option available and that doing what you do is worth their budget.
 People get to know you for what you do and the influence you have, and your image help control what people think of you and your work.
 This will increase the number and quality of your connections and let you meet people in similar fields and more clients.